tentsu/Lauta/README.md

 * Get rid of the only template file (embed it to the app.js)?
 * <a href="https://github.com/johnpapa/angularjs-styleguide">Commenting, commenting... </a>
 * CSS.
 Yes, very much CSS

+## Bugs

+* If post has < 3 answers, none of them are show in the frontpage